what are the most unused keys on a keyboard 1

 Pause/Break

 The Pause/Break key, situated somewhere in the upper-right region of the keyboard, is another key that tends to go unnoticed and unused by many.
 Its name might evoke the idea of taking a pause or breaking a task, but its actual functionality is often overlooked.
-Originally introduced to pause or interrupt the execution of a computer program, the Pause/Break key has limited applicability in most modern software.
-It is mostly utilized during the boot process of a computer to pause the screen output temporarily, providing an opportunity to read any messages displayed before the operating system starts loading.
+Introduced initially to pause or interrupt the execution of a computer program, the Pause/Break key has limited applicability in most modern software.
+It is mainly utilized during the boot process of a computer to pause the screen output temporarily, providing an opportunity to read any messages displayed before the operating system starts loading.

 Page Up

-The Page Up key, commonly positioned near the arrow keys on the keyboard, performs a vital role in navigating through documents, webpages, and other content.
-When pressed, the Page Up key allows you to scroll upwards, moving the display up by one page.
-This offers a more efficient alternative to manually scrolling or using the mouse scroll wheel to navigate lengthy documents and webpages.
+The Page Up key, commonly positioned near the arrow keys on the keyboard, is vital in navigating through documents, webpages, and other content.
+When pressed, the Page Up key allows you to scroll upwards, moving the display by one Page.
+This offers a more efficient alternative to manually scrolling or using the mouse scroll wheel to navigate lengthy documents and web pages.
 Utilizing the Page Up key can save time and effort, especially when working with large amounts of text or reviewing documents that require extensive scrolling.

 What Are The Most Unused Keys On A Keyboard?